leejheth/CardioMEA/README.md

 ## Important note for data security

-* Don't commit data to your repository
+* Don't commit data to the repository
-* Don't commit any credentials or your local configuration to your repository.
+* Don't commit any credentials or your local configuration to the repository.
 Keep all your credentials and local configuration in `conf/local/`

 ## Troubleshooting